-A few tips for best results:
+A few quick tips for best results:

 - Yes, it seems like a lot of sugar, but reducing the amount is not recommended.
 Sugar not only sweetens the mixture, but it prevents bacterial growth and is necessary for the jelling process.
 For best results, follow the recipe exactly.

 - We personally don’t use no calorie sweeteners, but you can substitute an equal amount of a product like the granulated Splenda for a lower calorie jam.